 Keep reading to see our top 5 security predictions for the year ahead!

 1. Making the Cloud Safer

-Businesses are adopting cloud services in large numbers.
+Businesses are adopting cloud migration services and solutions in large numbers.
 However, they’re sometimes neglecting to consider the security aspects of making such a switch.

 Cloud misconfigurations can lead to data breaches.
 This puts many companies in a bind: do they invest in cloud computing to keep up with their competitors, or do they stick with an on-premise infrastructure that may be outdated?